 The whole point of the mill was to reduce transportation costs by separating as much valuable ore from waste rock as possible before sending it to smelter, yet the company decided it made more sense to lease the property and not bother with the mill at all.
 Raw ore, rather than concentrate, went to the smelter.

-“The Ottawa is bad,” says Bill Hicks, whose uncle Ted hauled ore for the mine in the 1930s, and whose namesake grandfather leased it in 1938 and kept it going for several years.
+“The Ottawa is bad,” said the late Bill Hicks, whose uncle Ted hauled ore for the mine in the 1930s, and whose namesake grandfather leased it in 1938 and kept it going for several years.
 “The vein is there, then it’s gone, and they had to find it again.”
-This pursuit was easier for a leaseholder, he explains, because they had lower overhead.
+This pursuit was easier for a leaseholder, he explained, because they had lower overhead.

 As to the second question, after the government lease expired, the buildings reverted to Ottawa Silver Mining and Milling, who clearly had no plans for them, especially now that all the equipment had been removed.